bbauska/W3Cx-5of5/README.md

 <h2 id="outline">Course Outline:</h2>

-<h3>js.0x-w3cx - W3Cx-5of5-JS.0x</h3>
+<h3>js.0x-w3cx - W3Cx-5of5-JS.0x JavaScript Introduction</h3>

-<h4>W3Cx: JS.0x JavaScript Introduction</h4>
+<p>HTML5, CSS and JavaScript are the "classic three" for Web developers and

-HTML5, CSS and JavaScript are the "classic three" for Web developers and designers.
-JavaScript lets you add interactive features to your Web sites, including dynamically updated content, controlled multimedia, animated images, and much more.
+designers.
+JavaScript lets you add interactive features to your Web sites, including dynamically updated content, controlled multimedia, animated images, and much more.</p>

 -   In **Module 1**, we present the basics of JavaScript by the way of many examples.
 We also show how to use the browser devtools, a